nerasan/marshal-crossing/readme.md

 ### Other Notes & Credits

 * All the images are screenshots from my Marshal in my ACNH game!
-* Bubblegum K.K. is playing in the background and the embed is hidden.
-Feel free to mute the browser/tab.
+* Bubblegum K.K. will play in the background once the Start button is pressed.
+The audio can be muted by clicking "mute".
 * Friendship data was referenced by [@yuecrossing](https://twitter.com/yuecrossing) at [yuexr.github.io/acnh/](yuexr.github.io/acnh/).
 Datamined credit is on their website.
 * Header graphic and title icon made/edited by my friend Hoang (he did not want tagged/linked credit).
 * Added my Discord tag at the footer rather than my full/personal name in case I wanted to share this publicly to my friends in the online AC community.